Why you should visit Málaga? 5 reasons

 5 reasons why you should visit Málaga

-In this guide, you’ll find the best of Málaga: top sights, restaurants we loved (and the one to skip), plus two must-do day trips we highly recommend.
+In this guide, you’ll find the best of Málaga: top sights, the best places to eat (and the one spot we'd skip), plus two must-do day trips we highly recommend: hiking the famous Caminito del Rey and visiting the magical Alhambra Palace.
 You’ll also get handy tips and exact locations with Google Maps to make planning your trip easy.

 How many days in Málaga do you need?